Theresa Amerley Tagoe

-Theresa Amerley Tagoe (December 13, 1943 – November 25, 2010) also known as Iron Lady was a Ghanaian female politician and a leading member of the New Patriotic Party and a former Member of Parliament of the Ablekuma South Constituency.
+Theresa Amerley Tagoe (born on December 13, 1943 – November 25, 2010) also known as Iron Lady was a Ghanaian female politician and a leading member of the New Patriotic Party and a former Member of Parliament of the Ablekuma South Constituency.

 Early life

 Tagoe, of the Ga people, was born on 13 December 1943.

 Education

 Tagoe had her secondary education at Aburi Girls Senior High School where she was the school prefect.
 She obtained a bachelor's degree in French from the University of Ghana.

 Philanthropy

 Tagoe owned a girls' secretarial school that included French in its curriculum, as well as starting charitable programs including one to help orphaned and street girls learn productive trades and a micro-credit loan program for women marketing dried fish on the streets of Accra.